Tyrese Campbell: Stoke City

 Campbell scored his first Championship goal on 19 October 2019 in a 2–0 win against Fulham.
 He made little impact under Nathan Jones, mainly used as a substitute.
 Following the arrival of Michael O'Neill in November 2019, he worked his way back into the side and scored vital goals against Sheffield Wednesday, Huddersfield Town and West Bromwich Albion, helping Stoke move out the relegation zone at the turn of the new year.

 Campbell signed a new four-and-a-half-year contract with Stoke on 24 January 2020, after turning down offers from a number of other clubs.
 The season extended into June due to the COVID-19 pandemic and he played in all the remaining matches and scored twice against relegation rivals Barnsley on 4 July 2020.
 He ended the campaign with nine goals from 37 appearances as Stoke avoided relegation and finished in 15th position.

 Campbell began the 2020–21 season in good form, scoring the winning goal against Brentford on 24 October 2020, and scoring twice in a 4–3 victory against Huddersfield Town on 21 November.
 By the beginning of December, he had scored seven goals and provided five assists in 19 appearances.
 A knee injury against Cardiff City on 8 December ended his season.

 Campbell was out for ten months, returning against Bournemouth on 19 October 2022.
-He struggled to regain his form in 2021–22, scoring five goals in 30 appearances.
+He struggled to regain his form in the 2021–22 season, scoring five goals in 30 appearances.
 In the 2022–23 season, He scored nine goals in 44 appearances as Stoke finished in 16th.
-In 2023–24, he scored only four goals in 24 appearances, two of which came in the final two games of the season which secured Stoke's Championship status.
+In the 2023–24 season, he scored only four goals in 24 appearances, two of which came in the final two games of the season which secured Stoke's Championship status.
 Following the end of the campaign Stoke announced that his contract would not be renewed.

 Sheffield United

 Campbell joined Sheffield United on 11 August 2024, signing a three-year contract.
 He scored his first goal for the Blades on 26 October in a 2–0 home win over his former club Stoke; Stoke City condemned a "small minority" of their fans for chanting about the recent death of Campbell's father.
 Campbell was named EFL Championship Player of the Month for March 2025 having scored in four out of five matches.
 He scored in the 2025 EFL Championship play-off final to put Sheffield United 1–0 up against Sunderland, who came back to win 2–1.

+On 14 August 2026, Campbell signed a new contract extension with Sheffield United, committing his future to the club until the summer of 2028.